Meagan Bluestein, MPH

 Research Assistant III

-Prior to working at the Center, Meagan attended The University of Texas at Austin where she received a Bachelor's degree with Honors in Psychology and a double major in Anthropology.
+Prior to working at the Center, Meagan obtained her MPH in Epidemiology at the Austin Campus of UTHealth.
+She also attended The University of Texas at Austin where she received a Bachelor's degree with Honors in Psychology and a double major in Anthropology.
 Her background as an undergraduate research assistant across several domains of psychology led her to pursue a Master's degree in a field related to human health and behavior.
 Meagan graduated from the University of Texas Health Science Center at Houston School of Public Health in Austin in May 2017 with a Master’s in Public Health in Epidemiology.

 Outside of work, Meagan enjoys hiking with her dog, yoga, live music, and camping.

 The overall goal of the Tobacco Center of Regulatory Science (TCORS) on Youth and Young Adults is to develop an integrated program of research and training to provide scientific evidence, and a career path for regulatory scientists, to support U.S. tobacco regulation.